AnkithaVRamaiah/Docker-Notes/simplified.md

 ---

-Your explanation is almost perfect!
-Here’s the corrected and slightly modified version of the explanation, making sure each network type is explained with relevant services and a clear example of what each service does:

----

 ### **Food Delivery Application Example – Docker Networks**

 Let’s consider a food delivery application that has several services running in different containers, such as: